How do you clean a sauna? A wooden sauna bench with towels and a cleaning brush, ready for maintenance and relaxation.

 After each session, wiping down all surfaces is an important step.
 Here are common mistakes sauna owners make:

-• Overusing water, risking wood damage.
+• Overusing water risks wood damage.

 • Using abrasive cleaners that harm surfaces.